What treatment areas does Total Rehab at Home include?

 Why should I choose Total Rehab at Home as my treatment provider?

-Total Rehab at Home is a local, family-owned, Medicare Part B approved home care agency that provides physical therapy, occupational therapy, and/or speech therapy to individuals in the comfort of their own homes or assisted living facility.
+Total Rehab at Home is a local, family-owned, Medicare Part B approved home care agency that provides physical therapy and/or occupational therapy to individuals in the comfort of their own homes or assisted living facility.
 Total Rehab at Home is unique because patients are not limited by any strict homebound rules and all treatments are goal-oriented to meet the clients’ needs.
 Patients are not limited by a number of visits and all interaction is patient centered with little paperwork or intimidating computer use.
 Our therapists specialize in:

 - Muscles joints, tendons, ligaments, and bones